maslenkou/figma-graph-calculator/README.md

 <br />

 ## ✍️  Supported input syntax
-I work hard to implement the support or every function, expression, and syntax from [math.js](https://mathjs.org/docs/reference/functions.html).
+I work hard to implement the support for every function, expression, and syntax from [math.js](https://mathjs.org/docs/reference/functions.html#trigonometry-functions).
 Still, not everything works well, but here is a table containing all the supported and tested syntax you can already use:
 <table>
   <tbody>
     <tr valign="top">